 The sky is the limit in terms of safari options and, usually, money and time are the key determining factors for your choice.
 For beginners and first time visitors to Africa, a safari in Kenya’s Amboseli and Maasai Mara followed by a few days in Zanzibar is usually a great trip.
 It’s easy to plan, and you have a range of prices to choose from and it’s sure to provide an experience of a lifetime.

-12 days of a classic safari in Kenya and Tanzania – The itinerary
+The itinerary for a 12 day classic safari in Kenya and Tanzania

 Given the difficulties in reaching some of the parks and the cost of chartering your own plane, I recommend staying three nights in each park.
 This should give you enough time to settle in without having the constant feeling of being on the road while not leaving you too long in one place seeming like you have seen it all.
 As you will be going on game drives, distances covered within a day are not very long, so after three days you have probably explored most of the radius around your accommodation.